06-08-2009: September Treasury Bonds: Interest Rates Stalled Before Fed Raises Them

 Third System Confirmation

-Our third system has just triggered a buy signal.
-(Note, disregard the year date on the chart.
+Our third system has triggered a buy signal.
+(Note, disregard the year on the chart.
 Our regular readers know this is not a Y2K-compliant system, but it still works.)

 Third System